dezdem0na/accp-cheatsheet/README.md

 - Deploying to multiple AZs replicates applications across multiple data centers in the same Region and provides High Availability.
 Multi-Region deployments are best for applications that have extremely high availability requirements.
 - A **Region** is a geographical area of the world that is a collection of data centers logically grouped into Availability Zones. **Availability Zones (AZs)** consist of 1 or more physically separated data centers.
 - **Loose Coupling**: a desirable attribute of an IT system is that it can be broken into smaller, loosly coupled components.
-- Amazon VPC is a **free of charge** service.
-- Network ACLs operate at the **subnet** level NOT AZ level.
-It provides a firewall / security layer at the subnet level.
-- Network ACLs are **stateless** so you must create rules in both directions to allow traffic through.
 - **Bootstrapping** and **Infrastructure as code** are two echniques for using automated, repeatable processes that are fast and avoid human error.
 - **Golden Image Instances**: a golden image is a snapshot of a particular state for that resource (e.g. EC2 instances, RDS instances, EBS volumes).
 - "**Direct Connect**" and "**VPN CloudHub**" are two ways of connecting to an *Amazon VPC* from an *on-premise* data center.